kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 \(a\) *Mission readiness requirements.* An applicant shall submit the following procedures for verifying mission readiness:

 \(1\) Mission readiness review procedures that involve the applicant's vehicle safety operations personnel, and launch site and reentry site personnel involved in the mission.
-The procedures shall ensure a mission readiness review is conducted during which the designated individual responsible for the conduct of licensed activities under §431.33(b) is provided with the following information to make a judgment as to mission readiness—
+The procedures shall ensure a mission readiness review is conducted during which the designated individual responsible for the conduct of licensed activities under [[Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md#§431.33   Safety organization.|§431.33]](b) is provided with the following information to make a judgment as to mission readiness—

 \(i\) Readiness of the RLV including safety-critical systems and payload for launch and reentry flight;